ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

 -  **Squash your commits.** After you rebase your work on top of the upstream master, you can squash multiple commits into one.
 Say, for instance, you've got three commits in related to Issue #100.
-Squash all three into one with the message “Issue #100 Description of the issue here.”
+Squash all three into one with the message "Issue #100 Description of the issue here."
 Gina won't accept pull requests for multiple commits related to a single issue; it's up to you to squash and clean your commit tree.
 (Remember, if you squash commits you've already pushed to GitHub, you won't be able to push that same branch again.
 Create a